Shae Bishop

 Bio

-After completing a two-year residency at Red Star Studios in Kansas City, Bishop moved to the Blue Ridge Mountains of North Carolina.
-While there he worked as studio assistant to sculptor Cristina Córdova, became part of the local craft community, and assisted classes at the Penland School of Crafts.
-Bishop was a summer resident at the Archie Bray Foundation in Montana, and a visiting artist at San Diego State University, California College of the Arts and elsewhere.
-Residencies, classes, and research have also taken him to Hungary, Turkey, Mexico, Cuba, Puerto Rico and Indonesia.
+After a two-year residency at Red Star Studios in Kansas City, Bishop moved to the Blue Ridge Mountains of North Carolina.
+There, he worked for sculptor Cristina Córdova, started his own studio, and became part of the Penland area craft community.
+Bishop was a resident artist in the Kohler Arts/Industry program and at the Archie Bray Foundation in Montana, and a visiting artist at San Diego State University, the University of Wisconsin, and elsewhere.
+Residencies, classes, and research have also taken him to Austria, Hungary, Turkey, Mexico, Cuba, Puerto Rico, Indonesia, and Japan.
+In 2021, he co-founded Treats Studios, a multi-function arts building in Spruce Pine, North Carolina.

 artist Statement

-My artwork uses the language of clothing to construct cultural and personal narrative.
+Clothing is a visual language I use to construct cultural and personal narrative.
 I’m interested in the stories told by what we wear, through history and in our world today.
-Stories about how we create identity and communicate through clothing, and about how we fashion our cultural artifacts and think about the materials that constitute them.
+Stories about how we create identity and communicate, and about how we fashion our artifacts and think about the materials that constitute them.

 The materials I use form a conceptual foundation for me.
 Ceramics and textiles share a widespread familiarity.
 From floor tiles to dinner plates, from shirts to bed sheets, we often interact with these materials and our perceptions of them are deeply linked to their functions.
 Their physical characteristics seem to complement yet oppose one another: one hard and fragile, the other soft and supple.